oroinc/documentation/user/back-office/marketing/web-catalogs/edit-content-tree/content-variants.rst

 Once the All Products page has been enabled in the system configuration :ref:`globally <sys--conf--commerce--catalog--special-pages--global>` or :ref:`per website <sys--conf--commerce--catalog--special-pages--website>`, you can add it as part of your web catalog.

-.. note:: Please note that it is recommended to enable the All Products page exclusively for *small catalogs* with no more than a few hundred products, otherwise browser performance might be affected.
+.. note:: We do not recommend enabling the All Products page exclusively for *small catalogs* with no more than a few hundred products, otherwise browser performance might be affected.

 1. Navigate to **Marketing > Web Catalogs** in the main menu.
 2. For the necessary web catalog, hover over the |IcMore| more actions menu to the right and click |IcEditContentTree| to start editing the catalog content tree.